 The original Declaration of Independence, Constitution, and Bill of Rights are all on display at the National Archives.

 There is even a copy of the Magna Carta.
 Reservations are not necessary but are recommended and free.

 We've prepared a guide to help you plan your time here, including tips on how to get here, security, what you will see as well as concessions.

-The home of the U.S. President is open to all, including visitors to the U.S. Tickets are free, but extremely limited.
+The home of the U.S. President is open to all.
+Tickets are free but extremely limited.

 Our 16th President loved the theater and it was at Ford's Theater where he would meet his tragic end.

 Read our guide to tickets and tours of Ford’s Theatre as well as offer a preview of what’s to see in the museums.